-• North Berkeley station: 120 stalls maximum.
+- Ashby station: 85 stalls maximum. - North Berkeley station: 120 stalls maximum.
 The roughly 80 parking stalls in the existing auxiliary lots will not be developed and will still be dedicated to BART rider parking, resulting in a total maximum of 200 parking stalls.